azamat-hakimov/azamat-hakimov/README.md

 # About Me
-I'm Azamat from Uzbekistan, a skilled website developer fluent in Java and MySQL.
+I'm Azamat from Uzbekistan, a skilled Java developer fluent in Spring Boot and MySql Database.
 I thrive on creating user-friendly applications that streamline tasks.
 Let's team up and craft something extraordinary together!

 ## Skills and Experience
 JAVA / MYSQL / SERVLET / HIBERNATE / SPRING FRAMEWORK / SPRING BOOT